-Leaving early from Manali through one of the most scenic route to Rohtang pass and along the Chandra Bhaga River to Gulabgarh
+Leaving early from Manali through one of the most scenic routes to Rohtang pass and along the Chandra Bhaga River to Gulabgarh.

 Leaving Gulabgarh, we drive 4 kms and follow a remote route through dense forest of Oak and Cedar to Kunhel.
 It is well define trail that leads to Garh and along the right bank at first than crossing bridge to the left and final bridge near Kunhel village.
 We climb gently to a large river bed short before Chishot.
 Along the left bank of Liddrari nallah to Hamur village, one of beautiful village with traditional Paddari house.
 A short before Hamur bridge then along the right bank to Machail.
 Losain – Gorna – Dangel – Dharlang valley these three villages situated across the river and at the foot of Agyasol peak.
 As well enter in Dharlang valley to explore the area.

 Day 8, 9 & 10: Trek to Jashail -Suncham (3200m) – Suncham doksa (3400m) – Khachey Phangsa – Base (5000m).